Nottingham Forest F.C. 1–8 Manchester United F.C.

 The 1998–99 season match between Nottingham Forest and Manchester United at the City Ground took place on 6 February 1999.
 Manchester United won the match 8–1, thereby recording the largest away win in the history of the Premier League until Leicester City's 9–0 victory at Southampton 20 years later.
 Substitute Ole Gunnar Solskjær scored four of Manchester United's eight goals, setting a record for the most Premier League goals scored by a substitute in one match.
+Solskjær's goals came in the space of twelve minutes, thereby also making him the fastest scorer of a four-goal haul in the Premier League.

 Background

 Manchester United began the month of February on top of the Premier League by one point after beating Charlton Athletic 1–0 away on 31 January to overtake Chelsea, who had lost away to Arsenal by the same margin the previous day.
 Another 1–0 win over Derby County on 3 February extended United's lead to four points going into the weekend of 6 February 1999.

 Despite a 1–0 win away to Everton on 30 January – their first since August 1998 – Nottingham Forest went into the weekend bottom of the table, with just three wins to their name all season and only 16 points, one behind 19th-placed Charlton Athletic and 31 behind Manchester United.
-Former United manager Ron Atkinson had replaced Dave Bassett as Forest manager the previous month, and the United match was to be his third in charge.
+Former United manager Ron Atkinson had replaced Dave Bassett as Forest manager the previous month, and the match was to be his third in charge.

 Before the match, the two teams had met 104 times in competitive matches, with Manchester United winning 47 and Nottingham Forest winning 33.
 The two teams had a similar record in the league, with Manchester United leading 43–29 in terms of wins.
-The two clubs had regularly been in the race for domestic honours from the late 1970s to the early 1990s, although Forest had declined in the 1990s and been relegated from the Premier League in both 1993 and 1997, winning promotion at the first attempt afterwards on both occasions, but were now in danger of a third relegation in seven seasons.
-United, on the other hand, had won four of the first six Premier League titles and were now challenging for a fifth title in seven.
-They also met in the 1992 Football League Cup Final, which Manchester United won 1–0 via a Brian McClair goal.
+The two clubs had regularly been in the race for domestic honours from the late 1970s to the early 1990s, although Forest had declined in the 1990s (although they had won the last-ever Full Members Cup in 1992 and finished third in the league as recently as 1995) and been relegated from the Premier League in both 1993 and 1997, winning promotion at the first attempt afterwards on both occasions, but were now bottom of the division and looking set to suffer a third relegation in seven seasons.

+United, on the other hand, had won four of the first six Premier League titles, won at least one major trophy during all but two seasons during the 1990s, and were now challenging for a fifth title in seven.
+They also met in the 1992 Football League Cup final, which Manchester United won 1–0 via a Brian McClair goal.
 Nottingham Forest's biggest home win against Manchester United came on 2 May 1990, when they won 4–0 in front of 21,186 fans at the City Ground, while Manchester United's biggest win at Nottingham Forest was a 5–1 victory on 12 December 1959 in front of 31,666 spectators.